OllieWP/ollie-dash/readme.txt

 = How do I use this plugin? =

-Install it and go to Appearance -> Ollie to get started.
+Install Ollie Dash and go to Appearance → Ollie to get started.

 == Changelog ==

 = 1.0 =

-* initial release
+* Initial release